 The result has been a financial catastrophe to dairy farmers.
 Regardless of size, location, breed or geography, dairy farmers are losing money and doing so at record rates.
-As Gary
+As Gary Genske pointed out in his testimony, even the larger, more efficient herds are losing money.

-Genske pointed out in his testimony, even the larger, more efficient herds are losing money.
 Ken Bailey showed that there is an ever shrinking gross margin to producers, exposing them to continued loss of equity.

-Several USDA publications have been noticed, including Mailbox Prices in the FMMO reported by AMS and the Cost of Production reported by ERS.
-Document A shows three selected states where the values have been compared and cost of production exceeds income.
+Several USDA publications have been noticed, including Mailbox Prices in the FMMO reported by AMS and the Cost of Production data reported by ERS.
+Document A is a table that was prepared by me and that shows three selected states where the values have been compared and cost of production exceeds income.
 In that Document, for New Mexico, I used the Texas costs although discussions with my clients in both states suggest that the feed costs are higher in New Mexico, particularly in the Roswell area.